israelabarca2005/Ethereum-SmartContracts/README.md

 ## Interacting with Ethereum Network Via Web3 Api

-As you saw earlier we were able get some information using the Api web3.
+As you saw earlier, we were able get some information using the Api web3.
 This API is a set of libraries exposing different modules which allow you to interact with an Ethereum node locally or remotely using HTTP or IPC connection.

 While still on the console we can make use of the Api to interact with the blockchain, now let’s execute the function exposed by the contract we deployed, if you recall our contract Greeter has a function greet that returns a string, this string value was set to “Hello World From Ganache!” in the contract we deployed since the constructor set this value to the variable greeting.

-Now let’s call the function greet and we can do this since we declared it public.
+Call the function greet and you can do this since we declared it public.
 Type the following command:

 >truffle(ganache)> Greeter.at("0x3699a1e9b9811d48c26d511a8e802a3f39fc4088").greet()

-The address placed inside the at method is the address of the contract we deployed earlier, so make sure you change it with the address of your own contract.
+The address placed inside the "at" method is the address of the contract we deployed earlier, so make sure you change it with the address of your own contract.

 Once you execute the command, you should see the message “Hello World from Ganache!” in the command-line.
 Now it’s time to experiment with web3, type the following command:

 >truffle(ganache)>web3

-As you can see the output is a whole list of methods and modules available.
-Some are to display information of your account, set gas price, gas limit and many other things.
+The output is a whole list of methods and modules available.
+Some are to display information of the account, set gas price, gas limit and many other things.

 You can do some interesting stuff with web3 api, we are not going to go too much in depth in this article, but I will leave a reference where you can view valuable information.
 The link below will take you to the documentation where you can start experimenting with all the functionality available.